react-native-google-signin/google-signin/README.md

 ## Features

-- Support all 3 types of authentication methods (standard, with server-side validation or with offline access (aka server side access))
+- Support all 3 types of authentication methods (standard, with server-side validation or with offline access (aka server-side access))
 - Promise-based API consistent between Android and iOS
 - Typings for TypeScript and Flow
 - Mock of the native module for testing with Jest